 Gavin Whyte was born in Belfast and came through the youth team system at Belfast-based Northern Ireland Football League side Crusaders.
 He made his senior debut at the end of the 2013/14 season and for the four seasons he was a first team regular for The Crues.
 Crusaders lifted the NIFL title three times in this period, in 2015, 2016 and 2018, and Whyte’s goals and assists were a key part of those successes.
 Gavin won several player of the year awards at club and league-wide levels and in 2017/18, amid interest from high profile clubs in Scotland and England, he struck 21 league goals.

-In July 2019 Cardiff City paid a million pounds plus fee for Whyte and in his first season with the Bluebirds he made 30 appearances, often as substitute.
+In July 2019 Cardiff City paid more than a million pounds for Whyte and in his first season with the Bluebirds he made 30 appearances, often as substitute.
 He made just seven appearances for Cardiff in 2020/21 season prior to his move to the Tigers.

 Whyte was awarded the first of his seven Northern Ireland under-21 caps in October 2015 against North Macedonia.
 This led to his first cap for the senior team in September 2018 in a 3-0 friendly victory against Israel – Whyte came on as a second half substitute for Will Grigg and hit his first international goal within two minutes.
 By 2021 he had won 15 international caps for Northern Ireland and scored two goals.